 Risks associated with amniocentesis are as follows:

 Arizona Center for Fertility Studies recommends that chromosome/genetic amniocentesis should only be offered when the test results may have a significant impact on the management of the pregnancy or the desire to continue the pregnancy.
 The decision to do an amniocentesis is an extremely important one, especially in reproductive medicine.
 Because the potential complications of amniocentesis can result in losing a normal pregnancy, and everything that the woman went through to achieve that pregnancy, the risks versus the benefits, needs to be carefully weighed.
-Arizona Center for Fertility Studies believes, that the decision to terminate a pregnancy secondary to a chromosome abnormality like Downs Syndrome, is an extremely difficult and sometimes emotionally painful one, involving so many emotional, religious, spiritual, psychological and ethnic aspects.
-It is a decision that the couple needs to make alone or with family, and the clinic needs to be non-judgemental and support whatever decision they make.
+Arizona Center for Fertility Studies believes, that the decision to terminate a pregnancy secondary to a chromosome abnormality like Downs Syndrome, is an extremely difficult and sometimes emotionally painful one, involving so many emotional, religious, spiritual, psychological, and ethnic aspects.
+It is a decision that the couple needs to make alone or with family, and the clinic needs to be non-judgmental and support whatever decision they make.

 If the AFP and TNL are both normal, there is an 85% chance that the baby is normal and does not have Downs Syndrome.
 The couple needs to weigh those odds against their risk of having a Downs Syndrome baby and the risk of complications from having the procedure before making their decision.

 An alternative to amniocentesis is CVS or chorionic villus sampling.
 The chorionic villi are tiny finger-shaped growths found in the placenta.
 The genetic material in chorionic villus cells is the same as that in the baby's cells.
 During CVS, a sample of the chorionic villus cells is taken for chromosome/genetic evaluation, similar to what is done with the amniotic fluid sample.
 The main difference between CVS and amniocentesis is that the procedure is generally done late in the first trimester between the 10th to 12th week, and the results are available in 7+ days.
-This allows the couple to know the health of the baby much sooner and make a decision earlier whether to continue or end the pregnancy.
+This allows the couple to know the health of the baby much sooner and make a decision earlier on whether to continue or end the pregnancy.

-The indications and risks of complications are similar to those of amniocentesis and, if the woman decides to have a CVS instead of an amnio, it also has to been done by someone with considerable experience and expertise.
+The indications and risks of complications are similar to those of amniocentesis and, if the woman decides to have a CVS instead of an amnio, it also has to be done by someone with considerable experience and expertise.